Polina Malinovskaya Stuns In A Black Cupped Corset Dress With A See-Through Top

 The model doesn’t appear to be shy when it comes to flaunting her insane physique in her online uploads.
 She’s often seen sporting racy bathing suits, scanty lingerie, and teeny tops in her snaps.

 As previously reported by The Inquisitr, Polina recently dropped the jaws of her followers when she opted for a skimpy string bikini with thong bottoms at the beach.
-To date, that post has racked up more than 186,000 likes and over 800 commens.
+To date, that post has racked up more than 186,000 likes and over 800 comments.